 Curry Village offers plenty of food options including:

 - Meadow Grill.
-They sell delicious breakfast burritos and coffee.
+They sell delicious breakfast burritos and coffee at an outdoor window next to the Curry Village grocery store.

 - Pete’s Coffee Corner.
-This is a coffee shop that is is located inside the dining pavilion.
+This is a coffee shop that is located inside the dining hall selling coffee, yogurt, and breakfast muffins to go.
+Within the pavilion, there is also a buffet serving a hot sit-down breakfast.

 - Pizza Deck.
 This was our go-to spot for dinner.
 You can order pizza at the counter and enjoy it outside at the designated tables.